usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 better experience.

-The Department slightly revised the text that was proposed in the NPRM for this provision.
-190 To ensure consistency with other provisions of subpart H of this part, the previously proposed text for § 35.202 was revised to refer to “web content” instead of “websites and web content.”
-W3C’s discussion of conforming alternate versions generally refers to “web pages” and “content.”
-191 Other provisions of subpart H also refer to “web content.”
+The Department slightly revised the text that was proposed in the NPRM for this provision. {% fn 190 %} To ensure consistency with other provisions of subpart H of this part, the previously proposed text for § 35.202 was revised to refer to “web content” instead of “websites and web content.”
+W3C’s discussion of conforming alternate versions generally refers to “web pages” and “content.” {% fn 191 %} Other provisions of subpart H also refer to “web content.”
 Introducing the concept of “websites” in this section when the term is not used elsewhere in subpart H could cause unnecessary confusion, so the Department revised this language for consistency.
 This change is non-substantive, as